martinMr79/project-exam2-martin-mroz/README.md

 ## Contribution

-We welcome contributions.
 If you want to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

 ## Licensing